vanilla/garden-http/README.md

 ## Installation

-*Garden HTTP requires PHP 7.0 or higher and libcurl*
+*Garden HTTP requires PHP 7.4 or higher and libcurl*

 Garden HTTP is [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) compliant and can be installed using [composer](//getcomposer.org).
 Just add `vanilla/garden-http` to your composer.json.

+Garden request and response objects are [PSR-7](https://www.php-fig.org/psr/psr-7/) compliant as well.

 ## Basic Example